Who Is LeBron James?

 LeBron James' Net Worth and Salary

-In the 2016-17 season, James earned a $31 million salary, making him the third player to do so after Michael Jordan and Kobe Bryant.
+In the 2016-17 season, James collected a $31 million salary, making him the third player to earn that much after Michael Jordan and Kobe Bryant.
+The NBA superstar went on to sign a four-year, $153.3 million contract with the Lakers in July 2018.
 He’s also a co-owner of the production company SpringHill Entertainment and has invested in Blaze Pizza.

 Stats and Points

-After 15 NBA seasons, LeBron James' stats include career regular season averages of:
+After 16 NBA seasons, James' stats include regular season per-game averages of:

 - 27.2 points